Shigematsu Sakaibara: Biography

 However, despite the massive assembly, the attack never came.
 Instead the United States Navy established a submarine blockade, causing the Japanese garrison to starve.
 United States forces bombed the island periodically from 1942 until Japan's surrender in 1945.

 Sakaibara was promoted to rear admiral a year later, on October 15, 1944.
 The Japanese garrison on Wake Island formally surrendered to the United States on September 4, 1945.

-After the war, Sakaibara, his subordinate, Lieutenant Commander Shoichi Tachibana, and Toraji Ito, was taken into custody by the American occupation authorities.
+After the war, Sakaibara, his subordinate, Lieutenant Commander Shoichi Tachibana, and Toraji Ito, were taken into custody by the American occupation authorities.
 They initially claimed that the victims were killed in a bombing raid by U.S. forces, but later confessed to the massacre.

 Sakaibara, Tachibana, and Ito were extradited to Kwajalein Island, where they were tried for war crimes by a U.S. military commission.
 Ito killed himself in custody.
 Sakaibara and Tachibana were both found guilty and sentenced to death in December 1945.
 Tachibana's sentence was commuted to life in prison, and he was sent to Sugamo Prison to serve out his sentence.
 Sakaibara was extradited to Guam for execution.

 Just before he was sentenced, Sakaibara read out a final statement to the commission.
 He admitted that what he did was wrong and said he wished that he had never heard of Wake Island.
 However, Sakaibara also claimed that the United States had no moral authority to try him or others after using nuclear weapons on Japan.
 With that statement, many people in Sakaibara's hometown saw him as a victim of victor's justice.

 Sakaibara was hanged in Guam on June 19, 1947.
 Until the end, he maintained, "I think my trial was entirely unfair and the proceeding unfair, and the sentence too harsh, but I obey with pleasure."